 Your relative risk for developing colorectal cancer is .
 Your risk level is determined by the highest-level risk factor you have reported.
 (A risk factor is anything that increases your chance of getting a disease or a condition.)
 Your risk factors and their relative significance are listed below.

 The information you provided suggests that your relative risk for developing colorectal cancer is low.
 You have none of the common risk factors covered in this assessment.
 Your results show the following preventive factors that decrease your likelihood developing colorectal cancer by varying degrees:

-Your results also indicate the following preventive factors that decrease your risk of colorectal cancer by varying degrees:
+Your results also show the following preventive factors that decrease your risk for colorectal cancer by varying degrees:

 Important risk factors for colorectal cancer include family and personal medical history, especially:

 Other factors that increase the risk for colorectal cancer, according to the ACS:

 Screening is important for preventing colorectal cancer.
 Screening can find polyps (growths that can become cancer).
 They can be removed before they turn into cancer, the ACS says.
 Screening can also find cancer early, when it is small, hasn't spread and is easier to treat.

 People who have no other risk factors except advancing age should begin regular screening for colorectal cancer at age 45, according to the ACS.
 If you have a family history or other risk factors for colorectal cancer, talk with your health care provider about the need for screening at an earlier age or for more frequent screening.
 Several screening tests are available, but medical experts differ on which test is better or how often to get screened.

 For those who are 45 years old and of average risk for colorectal cancer, the ACS recommends:

 You will need a follow-up colonoscopy if you choose any test other than a colonoscopy and have an abnormal result.
 Screening recommendations vary among expert groups.